Paulsky/filter-order-history/README.txt

 == Additional Information ==

+This plugin is fully open source.
+You can find the source code on [GitHub](https://github.com/Paulsky/filter-order-history)

 For more WordPress and WooCommerce plugins, visit [Wijnberg Developments](https://products.wijnberg.dev/product-category/wordpress/plugins/).